fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADPolicyAppliedObject.md

 Accept wildcard characters: False
 ```

-### -ObjectId
+### -Id
-Specifies the ID of the policy object to get.
+The Id of the policy for which you want to find the objects

 ```yaml
 Type: String